District Profile

 Bundi is also known for its baories or step-wells.
 Unique to Rajasthan and Gujarat, the step-wells served as water reservoirs for the months of summer when there was a scarcity of drinking water.

+At one time, there were over fifty such wells in Bundi but most of them have suffered the ravages of time.
 One very good example still to be found in the heart of the town is called Raniji-ki-Baori.
 It has exquisitely carved pillars and ornate archways - even the simple function of drawing water from the well became a special occasion for the womenfolk, they dressed up in their finery to visit these elaborate structures.
 On the road to Kota is a splendid 17th century monument - the 84 pillared chhatri still in extremely good condition and worth a visit.

 The Bundi district of Rajasthan has been an important tourist destination for both the foreign and domestic tourists.
 The place offers a unique culture with baoris , palaces & forts , lakes and the beautiful natural surroundings.
 The apparent tourism potential of this place inspired many to organise fairs and festivals to give a boost to the tourism resources.
 Efforts were made for vital efforts to streamline tourism and make it an important agent for the growth and development of this area.
 Unfortunately this could not take the shape of a peoples movement and the zeal and enthusiasm faded out slowly and the inputs more or less could not be sustained.
 At the same time the place needs efforts on our parts if we want to make it and important tourist destination .The rainy season is very special with the Kajli Teej Festival.
 The weather is generally pleasant except for a patch of the hot summer.
 During the monsoons in Bundi a local festival called Kajli Teej is uniquely celebrated here.
 Though Teej is celebrated all through the state but in Bundi it is celebrated on the 3rd day of Bhadra whereas at the other it is celebrated on the third day of Sharavana in other places.
 The festival starts with the traditional procession of goddess Teej in a decorated palanquin from the Naval Sagar.
 The procession has decorated elephants , camels bands artistes and cultural groups depicting the place.
 A local fair is also held on this occasion exhibiting lot of local handicraft items including Katar (dagger), paintings and bangles etc. Both the urban and the rural people join this festive occasion.
 Besides the Kajli Teej a drive into the countryside all across with the water streams crossing at innumerable places, camels grazing the green pastures and the peacock hanging around makes it a special monsoon drive.
 The cool temperament of this pollution free destination makes it a wonderful experience.
 A taste of the local maize (Bhutta) roasted in coal oven and served with salt n lemon gives a special delight in the monsoons.
 Altough the local Kuttha Baati (food) is quite popular in the region.
 The Bundi miniature paintings attracts the traveller and from the highway it seems as if the city itself is a miniature painting frozen in time and the only movement visible is that of the traveller.